 Choosing Your Countertops

 Countertops materials can vary, including concrete, stone, glazed tile, and granite.
 You want your countertop to be extremely sturdy.
-Not only does the countertop need to withstand hot plates and being cooked on, but they also need to be able to withstand weather.
-If your countertop cannot withstand extreme weather, it will not last as long, and you will not get your money’s worth out of the purchase.
+Not only does the countertop need to withstand hot plates and cooking, but they also need to be able to hold their own against weather.
+If your countertop cannot withstand extreme weather, it will not last as long, and you won’t get your money’s worth out of the purchase.